Africa

 Media landscape

-Sub-Saharan Africa’s largest country, the DRC has more than 7,000 professional journalists, 540 newspapers (of which only about 15 are published regularly), 177 TV channels, 61 radio stations and 36 online media.
-Only the state radio and TV broadcaster Radio Télévision nationale congolaise (RTNC) and the UN’s Radio Okapi reach the entire country.
+The largest country in sub-Saharan Africa by area, the Democratic Republic of Congo (DRC) has more than 7,000 professional journalists, more than 500 newspapers (of which only about 15 are published regularly), more than 150 TV channels, more than 4,000 radio stations and more than 40 online media.
+The state radio and TV broadcaster, Radio Télévision Nationale Congolaise (RTNC), the UN’s Radio Okapi and Top Congo radio have national coverage.
 The print media are almost non-existent outside the capital, Kinshasa.
-News websites such as Actualité.cd and 7sur7.cd are developing fast.
+News websites such as Actualité.cd and 7sur7.cd are in full development.

 Political context

-The Congolese media landscape is marked by the presence of politicians who own or launch media outlets intended to promote their influence and rise to power.
+The Congolese media landscape is marked by the strong presence of politicians who own or launch media outlets intended to promote their influence and rise to power.
 The national radio and TV broadcaster is a state media outlet that lacks independence.
-It is very common for local authorities to exert pressure on the journalists and media outlets present in their province.
+It is very common for local authorities, militias, religious groups, and politicians to exert pressure on journalists and media outlets present in their province.
+The M23 has ordered some media outlets to modify their editorial policies.

 Legal framework